opengeospatial/Geotech/terminology/WorkingDraft/Model incl types.md

 From: http://nora.nerc.ac.uk/id/eprint/508530/1/C25%20Final%20011013.pdf

-The Observational Engineering Geological Model.
-These are typically created from information generated during the site-specific ground investigation and are constrained by observational and measured data and should present geological information in space or time.
+The **Observational Engineering Geological Model** These are typically created from information generated during the site-specific ground investigation and are constrained by observational and measured data and should present geological information in space or time.
 They should verify